Shakeskeyboarde/vite-live-preview/README.md

 ## Getting Started

 First, please understand that live preview _does not support HMR._ If you want to use HMR, you'll need to stick to the Vite dev server.
-Live preview uses Vite's build command with watching enabled to trigger rebuilds on code changes, and then tells connected browsers to do a full page reload after each rebuild.
+This plugin starts a preview server when building the project with file watching.
+The preview server is augmented to reload the browser on rebuild.

 Install the package in your project.